BrenPatF/Sandbox/README.md

 # Utils
-Oracle object types and PL/SQL functions of general utility.

 This module comprises a set of generic user-defined Oracle types and a PL/SQL package of functions and procedures of general utility.